Meraki-Solutions/green-state/README.md

 ### Inject Dependencies into Components

 In order to get an instance from the container in a component, you can use the `<Inject>` react component.
-For example, lets imagine we have want to show the user profile in the header.
+For example, lets imagine we want to show the user profile in the header.

 ```js
 import { Inject } from '@symbiotic/green-state';